 Before putting on the cap, spin very briefly for 1−2 s to ensure that no zirconia beads are trapped between the cap and the tube, which can cause sample and phenol to leak from the tube.

-Resuspend the cells in 400 µL of AE (50 mM sodium acetate pH 5.3, 10 mM EDTA pH 8.0), by vortexing vigorously.
-Place back on ice.
+Resuspend the cells in 400 µL of Acetate EDTA (AE) buffer (50 mM sodium acetate pH 5.3, 10 mM EDTA pH 8.0), by vortexing vigorously.
+Add 40 µL of 10% (w/v) SDS (Sodium dodecyl sulfate).
+Do not vortex, as SDS will foam.

 If the β-est AID 4U protocol is to be used, take 40 µL of the cell suspension for protein analysis7.
 Add 40 µL of AE to make the volume back up to 400 µL.

-Add 40 µL of 10% (w/v) SDS.
-Do not vortex, as SDS will foam.

 Add 800 µL of phenol (CAUTION) at low pH and vortex for 10 s.
+NOTE: Phenol is toxic and corrosive by inhalation and contact.
+Always perform procedures involving phenol in a fume hood and wear two pairs of gloves.

 Lyse the cells in a homogenizer (e.g., Table of Materials) for three 2-min bursts at the lowest power setting.
 Leave the samples on ice for 2 min between pulses of homogenization.